Joensw/Reddit-Shorts-Bot/README.md

 $ python main.py "title"
 ```
 Make sure to use quotation marks ("This is a title") if you want to include spaces in your title

-**Note**: Calling the program will create as many videos as is specified in the config of the RedditVideoMakerBot.
-However, it will only upload the most recently created video.
-To avoid unnecessary video creation make sure the RedditVideoMakerBot only creates 1 video per call (you can change this by setting times_to_run in the config.toml file of the RedditVideoMakerBot directory).

 Occasionally after successful video creation the upload / verification process will fail, in this case you can re-call the program like this:
 ```